In Cold Blood: Uncovering Reptile Myths

 Fact – This is not true.
 Iguanas can live up to 20 years when appropriately cared for.
 Also, they are exceptionally smart as they can be toilet-trained, can learn tricks and even find their way home when lost.
 It simply takes patience and care to manage and train them.

-And finally, the last of the many myths that has been going on for years;
+And finally, the last of the many myths that have been going on for years;

 Myth – All snakes are venomous.

 Fact – Out of the 110 types of snakes in existence, only 20 are venomous.
 There are fish and noxious plants that pose more of a risk to people than venomous snakes.
 Truth be told, more individuals die every year of honey bee stings than snake bites.
-In the event that you happen to come upon a snake in the wild, remember this: if you don’t bother it, it won’t bother you.
+If you happen to come upon a snake in the wild, remember this: if you don’t bother it, it won’t bother you.
 Step back gradually; do not attempt to run it off by tossing things at it.
-Keep in mind that venomous snakes only make up around 10 percent of the snake species.
+Keep in mind that venomous snakes only make up around 10 per cent of the snake species.

-So in the event that you want to get a pet reptile, be sure you have done your research about their care ahead of time.
+So if you want to get a pet reptile, be sure you have done your research about their care ahead of time.
 Reptiles are not difficult to care for once you know what you are doing, and they can make for incredible pets.
-However make sure that you have all the appropriate information you need beforehand.
+However, make sure that you have all the appropriate information you need beforehand.
 Surprisingly, numerous pet owners go home from pet shops without enough information, or even wrong information, about reptile care.
 This then leads to owners having a hard time caring for their pet which in turn is lethal for the pet.